thofos/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 target services if they are discovered, which may provide more optimized or more relevant responses.

-In both of these deployment models, the client is configured with a relay that it trusts for Oblivious HTTP transactions.
+In both deployment models, the client is configured with a relay that it trusts for Oblivious HTTP transactions.
 This relay either needs to provide generic access to gateways, or provide a service to clients to allow them to check which gateways